-To book (John) Prescott please contact a JLA agent.
+To book (John) Prescott please contact your JLA Agent.

 Since leaving the Commons John has acted as EU ‘rapporteur’ on climate change, and as himself in an ad for an online comparison site.
 With Pauline he’s also made films on the class system and the north/south divide.
 After his dinner the ex-Deputy Prime Minister explains all about the punch.